-Three prisoners of the Temporary Detention Center for Foreign Citizens (TsVSIG) in Tolyatti have been on a hunger strike since May 6, Radio Liberty reports.
-These are former prisoners of the Russian penitentiary system who were placed in TsVSIG immediately after their release.
+Three prisoners of the Center for the Temporary Detention of Foreign Nationals (CTDFN) in Tolyatti have been on a hunger strike since May 6, Radio Liberty reports.
+These are former prisoners of the Russian penitentiary system who were placed in CTDFN immediately after their release.
 Two citizens of Ukraine cannot be ordered home because of a “special military operation”, and a native of Uzbekistan, recognized as a stateless person, cannot be expelled at all.

-A similar situation with the untimely detention of Ukrainian citizens in the TsVSIG is observed in other cities of the Russian Federation.
-According to media reports, 113 citizens of Ukraine have been stuck in the Moscow TsVSIG Sakharovo since February.
+A similar situation with the untimely detention of Ukrainian citizens in the CTDFN is observed in other cities of the Russian Federation.
+According to media reports, 113 citizens of Ukraine have been stuck in the Moscow CTDFN Sakharovo since February.
 According to lawyer Tseytlina, more than 40 people “are stuck” in Saint Petersburg.

 Despite the decision of the Constitutional Court, which actually recognized the untimely detention in CTDFN as unlawful, the required changes were not made to the legislation.
 Therefore, contrary to the decision of the Constitutional Court, many people whose expulsion is impossible continue to be held in deportation centers for years.